 1) Kalalau Trail, Na Pali Coast

-This strenuous hike is 11 miles round trip and is usually done over the course of several days of backpacking and requires obtaining a permit.
+This strenuous hike is 11 miles each way (22 miles round trip) and is usually done over the course of several days of backpacking and requires obtaining a permit.
 (Depending on conditions it is also possible to kayak during summer season when it’s calmer.)
 If you plan to hike the entire Kalalau Trail, please do proper research and come prepared, as this is an extremely advanced trail and very dangerous in many parts.
 Closures of the trail typically happen during winter season when it’s too rainy for safety.

 If backpacking along jagged slippery cliffs isn’t your thing, the first two miles will get you to the beautiful Hanakapi’ai Beach where you’ll find mossy rocks that look like green troll hair.